yolookings/vagrant-ansible/README.md

 # Provisioning Ubuntu VMs with Apache2 and Bind9 using Ansible

 This repository contains configuration files for provisioning Ubuntu VMs with Apache2 and Bind9 using Ansible.
-It includes a Vagrantfile for defining VM configurations and a playbook.yaml file for specifying Ansible tasks.
+It includes a Vagrantfile for defining VM configurations, a playbook.yaml file for specifying Ansible tasks, and a `hosts` file for defining host inventory.

 ## Files